metacraft-labs/DendrETH/beacon-light-client/circom/README.md

 It will generate the witness generator program and the zkey file of the circuit.

 To run the `relayer` which will poll a beacon node for a finality update every minute.
-You need to run
+You need to run:

 ```
 yarn ts-node relayer.ts
 ```

-And the two workers
+And the two workers:

 ```
-yarn ts-node get-update-worket.ts
+yarn ts-node get-update-worker.ts
 yarn ts-node proof-generator-worker.ts
 ```